Ihnatiev/EmployeeListApp/README.md

 # EmployeeListApp

-EmployeeListApp built with NodeJS, TypeScript, MySQL, Swagger and Angular.
+EmployeeListApp built with NodeJS, TypeScript, MySQL, Swagger and Angular@8.2.2

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MySQL stores like a hoarder.